 Of course, Ireland’s world-class golfers are used to world-class courses.
-Home club to Darren Clarke and Graeme McDowell, Royal Portrush has twice hosted The Open and has been hailed by Ryder Cup captain Pádraig Harrington as “definitely my favourite links course in the world—a great challenge and one that is always exciting to play”.
+Home club to Darren Clarke and Graeme McDowell, Royal Portrush has twice hosted The Open Championship and has been hailed by former Ryder Cup captain Pádraig Harrington as “definitely my favourite links course in the world—a great challenge and one that is always exciting to play”.

 Harrington, who himself learned to swing a club at Stackstown Golf Club in Dublin, is also a devoted fan of Ballybunion in County Kerry.
 "It’s traditional links golf at its best.
 It’s funky, and all sorts of crazy things can happen, but I love it.”

 Head a little further inland and you’ll make your way to Esker Hills, the home club of The 148th Open champion, Shane Lowry.
 Described by designer (and Irish golfing legend), Christy O’Connor Jr, as “the only inland links type course I know”, this is a unique spot to test your skills.